winnygold/winnygold/README.md

 - Refreshing C++ concepts coz i feel rusty
 - Porting Machine Learning & Deep Learning Algorithms to Mobile APP
 - Implementing tensorflow functions and API from scratch.
 Writing Blogs.

+Do follow me if my work is intresting and usefull to you .